-In any case, her flock was about half girls and half boys, and while the girls are going to start laying eggs soon, they boys had grown large enough and it was time to cull the flock.
+In any case, her flock was about half girls and half boys, and while the hens are going to start laying eggs soon, the roosters had grown large enough and it was time to cull the flock.

 Early in the morning, we mowed and trimmed the grass in the back yard.
 Then we setup restraint cones, an outdoor stove and stock pot, a plucking machine, tables (one of which has a built-in sink) and all the hoses, sprayers and buckets required for the assembly line to function.

 Peter and Adam arrived, and we got things going.
 As the assembly line began to function, Adam and Melissa clearly had it handled, so Peter and I went over to work on the building.

 We started working on the doors, and Will and Lindsey arrived.
 I set them to work trimming 1 ½ inches of foam insulation away around the perimeter of the slab.
 This will make room for the sheeting and a piece of flashing to overhang the slab.
 Peter and I had already rigged up a make-shift guide for my cordless circular saw to ensure the cuts were straight.
 Will did the cutting and Lindsey snapped off the pieces of foam with a pry-bar.
 They finished the job and then had to get going.
 It looks great, thanks Will and Lindsey!